Accurate laboratory results begin with appropriate specimen collection.

 determine the proper tube type and specimen volume required.

-standard procedure for venous blood collection.
+procedure for venous blood collection.

 Venipuncture Procedure When Evacuated Tube System (Vacutainer®) Is Used